 The Foundation was given exclusive permission to adopt the name by the Provincial Consultative Body of the Indigenous People of Bukidnon and by PASAGI (Council of Elders) representing the Seven Tribes of Bukidnon – a permission bestowed based on the sacred Five Pillars of Kinship.

 The Hineleban Logo represents a symbiotic relationship of man and the environment.
 The cycle of life and man’s dependency on the Mother Tree is represented by the human figure (representing the physical being) embracing the tree, and the living tree (representing the spiritual being, Hineleban) reciprocating by providing the life-supporting anchor to human beings.

-We uphold God’s values of Love, Compassion, Patience, Truthfulness and Perseverance.
+We share God’s values of Love, Compassion, Truthfulness, Trustworthiness and Perseverance.

 We engage our high mountain forest communities and provide them sustainable livelihoods, thereby reviving the role of Indigenous People as Custodians of the Forests.

 By doing so, we build Bridges of Peace and provide Beacons of Hope to those who have the least on the island of Mindanao,